 The current way we do business demonstrates it perfectly.
-Capitalism today often means the sole pursuit of personal gain, and this at all socially accepted cost.
-Hardcore capitalists do not incorporate in their bottom lines and quarterly reviews any vision for their impact on other members of societies, or our planet.
-They do not treat their community and environment with respect, nor do they apply themselves to create value for others than themselves
+Capitalism today often means the sole pursuit of personal gain, which is at all socially accepted costs.
+Hardcore capitalists do not incorporate in their bottom lines and quarterly reviews any vision for their impact on other members of society or our planet.
+They do not treat their community and environment with respect, nor do they apply themselves to create value for others than themselves.

 Therefore, the western model of success is measured solely in personal enrichment.
-And the said enrichment is created extracting resources without parsimony.
+And the said enrichment is created by extracting resources without parsimony.

-We will need to move from a world created around a system where individualism and the exploitation of people and our environment prevails, to a more sustainable, more just and inclusive one.
-To do so, we will need to embrace some of the values of other cultures and learn to see ourselves as a part of an ecoystem much bigger than we are, a realm full of wonders and diversity of people and lives, and of which we have inherited the responsibility to be the custodians.
+We will need to move from a world created around a system where individualism and the exploitation of people and our environment prevails to a more sustainable, more just and inclusive one.
+To do so, we will need to embrace some of the values of other cultures and learn to see ourselves as a part of an ecosystem much bigger than we are, a realm full of wonders and diversity of people and lives, and of which we have inherited the responsibility to be the custodians.

 It is only by moving from ego to eco that we will be able to preserve and regenerate the world we want to live in.
-Of course, it might not look like the Hollywood movie we are used to, but it is between our hands to rewrite the story the world aspires to live.
+Of course, it might not look like the Hollywood movie we are used to seeing, but it is between our hands to rewrite the story the world aspires to live.

 Please excuse typos, repeats, or any non-sense.
 My riffs are unedited outpouring of words written in one sitting to explore thoughts that were volunteering to be developed.